davidmiguelsu/RansomwareResistantRemoteDocuments/README.md

 ```
 createuser --interactive --pwprompt
 ```
 When prompted, insert the username SIRS and password SIRS.
-No need to give root permissions.
+Make sure to give it root permissions.
 We can then quit postgres with:
 ```
 exit
 ```